-Inflammatory breast cancer (IBC), which is characterized by involvement of the skin and the lack of a solid tumor mass, accounts for up to 3% of breast cancers.
-IBC is more likely to be HER2 and EGFR overexpressing than ductal or lobular invasive breast cancer, the most prevalent types of breast cancer.
-Patients with IBC tend to be younger than patients with other types of breast cancer.
+Inflammatory breast cancer (IBC), which is characterized by involvement of the skin and lack of a solid tumor mass, accounts for up to 3% of breast cancers.
+IBC is more likely to be HER2 and EGFR overexpressing than ductal or lobular breast cancer, the most prevalent types.
+IBC patients tend to be younger than patients with other BC types.

 The majority of IBC patients are 40 to 59 years old and they are also somewhat more likely to be African American or pregnant at the time of diagnosis.